 The Company has incurred loan costs that have been capitalized and are amortized to interest expense over the term of the Credit Facility.
-As a result, approximately \$2.1 million, \$2.1 million and \$1.8 million were amortized to interest expense for the years ended December 31, 2012, 2011 and 2010, respectively.
-Due to the payment of the debt and replacement of the facilities held by certain entities that were part of the Combination, the related debt issue costs of \$6.1 million that had been previously capitalized were fully written off in August 2010.
+As a result, approximately \$2.2 million, \$2.1 million and \$2.1 million were amortized to interest expense for the years ended December 31, 2013, 2012 and 2011, respectively.
+The estimated term over which debt issue costs related to the term loan were being amortized was revised in connection with the repayment of the term loan from the issuance of the Senior Notes.
+Accordingly, debt issue costs related to the issuance of the Senior Notes the Credit Facility amendment were capitalized.